dward2/BME547/syllabus.md

 Project details will be discussed in lecture throughout the semester.

 ## Grading
-Official assignment posting will be done in Sakai.
+Official assignment posting will be done in Canvas.
 The detailed assignment description will be done in this GitHub repository.
 Assignments will generally be submitted in a GitHub Classroom repository.

-Due dates--including those that change--will be announced in lecture and by Sakai announcements that will be emailed to the class.
+Due dates--including those that change--will be announced in lecture and by Canvas announcements (be sure to have your Canvas Announcement notification on).
 <table>
 <tr>
 <th>Grading Breakdown</th><th></th>